 Don’t fall for the dodge that this is about money, the pay and perks of public employees.
 This is about basic democratic rights, and the balance of power in America.
 This is a fight in which every U.S. worker has a direct stake.

 Wisconsin faces budget deficits in the wake of the Great Recession, although not nearly as severe as in many states.
-In the 2010 election, Republicans captured control of the statehouse and both houses of the legislature.
+In the 2010 election, Republicans captured full control of the statehouse and both houses of the legislature.
 Scott Walker, the newly elected, self-declared “Tea Party” governor, signed off on tax cuts for businesses and then demanded harsh concessions from public employees, forcing them to pay more for pensions and health care.
 He coupled this with a direct attack on teacher and public employee unions, seeking to ram through legislation curtailing their right to bargain collectively, limiting any pay raise to the increase in the cost of living, and requiring an annual vote of members to continue the union.
 These measures aren’t about the budget crisis; they are about eliminating the unions.
 And to make the power grab blatant, Walker exempted those unions — police and firefighters — that supported him in the last election.
 This is straight ugly, folks.

 And it isn’t limited to Wisconsin.
 Corporations and their right-wing allies have launched a final offensive against America’s unions.
 With unions representing less than 7 percent of the private workforce, the target is public employee unions.
-With Republicans now in control of 21 states, hundreds of bills have been introduced seeking to cripple unions, if not ban them completely.
+With Republicans now in complete control of 21 states, hundreds of bills have been introduced seeking to cripple unions, if not ban them completely.
 States that are considering either weakening or removing entirely the ability of public-sector workers to bargain collectively include not only Wisconsin but also Ohio, South Dakota, Colorado, Michigan, Nebraska, New Hampshire and Oklahoma.
 (See “Labor’s Last Stand”, Jane MacAlevey, the Nation, March 7-14, 2011.)

 Unions, described by right-wing gadfly Grover Norquist as one of the “five pillars” of Democratic strengthNorquist used this term in February 2001 American Spectator, have been central to the rise and fall of the American middle class.
 There is a strong correlation between states with right-to-work laws that outlaw majority rule on unionization, a worse quality of life for workers and a more hostile climate to any progressive cause.
-The average worker in a right-to-work state earns $5,333 less than his or her counterpart in a pro-worker state.
-Twenty-one percent more people lack health insurance in right-to-work states.
+The average worker in a right-to-work state earns $5,333√ less than his or her counterpart in a pro-worker state.
+Twenty-one percent√ more people lack health insurance in right-to-work states.
 In a country which, by some measures, suffers greater inequality than Egypt or Tunisia, the stakes in Wisconsin are high.